3mdeb/96boards-docs-wiki/Reference-Platform-bugs.md

 - Kernel version
 - Build version
 - Hardware

-Write precise steps to reproduce your bug:

-- Being able to reproduce steps is the most important part of your bug report
+- Steps to reproduce your bug
-- A developer is highly likely to fix your bug if it can be reproduced

 ***